 - The editorial board (including editor-in-chief) is responsible for the scientific level of the publication.

-- All members of the editorial board are reviewers.
-When making a decision on publication, the editorial board (including the editor-in-chief) of the scientific journal is guided by the reliability of the submitted data and the scientific significance of the article.
+- When making a decision on publication, the editorial board (including the editor-in-chief) of the scientific journal is guided by the reliability of the submitted data and the scientific significance of the article.